HOME

 The Guild promotes and encourages all members to act responsibly in matters of health and safety by adhering to the following measures:

-Staying Home When Sick: Members are urged to prioritize their health and the health of others by refraining from attending Guild events, workshops, or gatherings when experiencing symptoms of a contagious illness, especially those associated with RSV, flu or COVID-19.
+Staying Home When Sick: Members are urged to prioritize their health and the health of others by refraining from attending Guild events when experiencing symptoms of a contagious illness, especially those associated with the flu, RSV or COVID-19.

 Getting Started – Shop Safety for Beginners